Lump Sum Lifetime Mortgages

 Lump sum lifetime mortgages enable you to release some of the money tied up in your home in one single lump sum.
 This differs from a drawdown lifetime mortgage where you release a smaller amount initially with a pre-agreed cash facility from which you release smaller amounts as and when required.
 With a lump sum lifetime mortgage, some lenders are also able to consider taking any health and lifestyle conditions you may have into consideration which may result in the potential to borrow an even higher amount.

 The maximum amount you can borrow will be determined by a number of factors, including your age and the value of your property.
 However, as a guide, you could borrow between £10,000 and £800,000 if you live in the UK.

 Could I get this type of lifetime mortgage?

-Everyone’s circumstances are different.
-You should talk to a professional adviser, and look at all of those points in detail before considering a lifetime mortgage.
-However, we can make some general statements about who is likely to qualify (both of you if applying jointly) for a lump sum lifetime mortgage:
+Everyone’s circumstances are different and you should consider lifetime mortgages very carefully.
+You should discuss all of your options with a financial adviser.
+However, we can make some general statements about who is likely to qualify for a lump sum lifetime mortgage (must apply to both of you if borrowing jointly).
+You must:

 - own your own home